aphorjus/2d_solar_sim_py/README.md

 # Usage

-### running the program
+### Running the Program

 To run the program, make sure the arcade library is installed and that you are using python3.6 or later.
-Then in the terminal simply run:
+Then, in the terminal, simply run:

 ```
 $ python space.py